mopidy/mopidy-alsamixer/README.rst

 - ``alsamixer/volume_scale``: Either ``linear``, ``cubic``, or ``log``.
 The cubic scale is the default as it is closer to how the human ear percieves volume, and matches the volume scale used in the ``alsamixer`` program.

+-``alsamixer/device``: select what device number you want to use.
+Numbered from 0 and up.
+0 is the default.

 Example ``alsamixer`` section from the Mopidy configuration file::